Moms Going Back to School: Is It Worth It?

 Like Rachel, Jessica also selected a degree that was more kid-friendly.
 Originally, she got an associate’s degree in special education and a B.A. in psychology.
 “I chose to work in preschool so I can be on the same schedule as my daughter and share our lives more.
 I have always loved teaching.”
 She’s also considering a second B.A. in education so she can teach more advanced grades as her daughter progresses.

-College has never been an easy task, and neither has raising kids.
-But each of these parents (and thousands more out there) show that it’s possible to balance balance family and college life.
+College has never been an easy task, and neither has parenting.
+But each of these parents (and thousands more out there) show that it’s possible for moms going back to school to balance balance family and college life.